ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-screen-using-the-screen-reader.md

     :::
     ::::

-* Speak Unicode value of current character:
+* Speak the Unicode value of the current character:

     ::::{tab-set}
     :::{tab-item} Laptop layout